sumayyashajahan/HR-Salary-Dashboard--Train-the-Dataset-and-Predict-Salary/README.md

 # HR-Salary-Dashboard--Train-the-Dataset-and-Predict-Salary

-A machine learning-based model that helps HR professionals predict their expected salary when switching jobs.
+A machine learning-based model that helps HR professionals to predict their expected salary when switching jobs.
 This is designed to assist in decision-making and career planning.
 ________________________________________
 # Project Objective: